How do you empower locals to benefit from tourism, and how to develop travel sustainably in the Middle East?

-Muslim-friendly travel products need to provide adequate services based on the observance of a range of Halal requirements, so Muslim travelers can experience vacation and recreation.
-The application of these religious principles to tourism is not to restrict the scope of Islamic tourism, but mainly to ensure that Muslim travelers will enjoy products and services of good quality within their spiritual and moral terms.
+Muslim-friendly travel products need to provide adequate services based on the observance of a range of Halal requirements, so Muslim travellers can experience vacation and recreation.
+The application of these religious principles to tourism is not to restrict the scope of Islamic tourism, but mainly to ensure that Muslim travellers will enjoy products and services of good quality within their spiritual and moral terms.

 To date, the Muslim traveler has been commonly misunderstood, highly stereotyped and his/her needs oversimplified.
 There are economic opportunities and a need to genuinely understand the Muslim consumer.

 Apart from being a tour operator, advisor, and the Executive Director MENA region for the Adventure Travel Trade Association, you are also a “Philanthropreneur”, as you call it.
 Why?
 How has one role led to another?

 I always had an affinity for creating positive change and my work in tourism was the main enabler for my role as a Philanthroprenuer.